 UK and EU students commencing a Taught programme can be supported through University schemes or external schemes as those listed below.

 Please click on the funding title for a brief description of the scheme.
 Our Funding & Scholarship Calculator is also available to provide information on possible funding opportunities and is updated on a regular basis.

-Applications for relevant courses must be received by 28th July 2017 at the latest.
-You do not need to apply separately for this loyalty discount as it is automatically applied to course fees on enrolment where eligible.
+An Application for an eligible course must be received by 27th July 2019 at the latest.
+You do not need to apply separately for this loyalty discount.
+It is automatically awarded to students on enrolment where eligible.

-If you have any queries about the Aber-grad Scholarship, please contact the Postgraduate Admissions Office.
-Note: This Scheme is subject to annual review.
+If you have any queries about the Aber-Grad Scholarship, please contact the Postgraduate Admissions Office (firstname.lastname@example.org).
+Please note that this scheme is subject to annual review.

 Postgraduate Loan (Wales)

-Students starting a postgraduate Master’s course in 2017 will be able to apply for a Postgraduate Loan (PGL) under Student Finance Wales.
+Students starting a postgraduate Master’s course in 2019 will be able to apply for a Postgraduate Loan from Student Finance Wales and administered by the Student Loans Company.
 The loan will be: